Caesars Palace: Restaurants

 The casino houses multiple restaurants.
 Gordon Ramsay Pub & Grill is an English pub, a type of restaurant Ramsay felt was "missing on the strip".
 The Nobu Restaurant is an Asian restaurant.
 The Old Homestead Steakhouse is the first west-coast location of a New York restaurant chain.
 Rao's opened in 2006, the second branch of the restaurant after New York City to open.
 Flay's first restaurant venture outside New York, Bobby Flay's Mesa Grill was opened at Caesars in 2004 and featured southwestern cuisine; it closed in November 2020 and was replaced in early 2021 with a "fish-and-pasta" concept called Amalfi by Bobby Flay.
 Chef Brian Malarkey opened Searsucker Las Vegas – the fourth branch of the restaurant after San Diego, Del Mar, California, and Austin, Texas – in March 2015.
 The 7500 sqft dining area has a "retro Americana" theme, with "cowboy culture" motifs reflected throughout the furnishings and paintings designed by Thomas Schoos.
-Beijing Noodle No. 9 is a Chinese restaurant with an overhead metal-cut white screen and large aquariums filled with goldfish are all backlit by LED bulbs.
+Beijing Noodle No. 9 is a Chinese restaurant with an overhead metal-cut white screen and large aquariums filled with goldfish, all backlit by LED bulbs.
 Serendipity 3 was a 1950s style diner, featuring burgers, fries and ice cream delicacies.
 The ice cream parlor themed restaurant, which was a branch of the New York City Serendipity 3 establishment, opened in 2009.
 In addition to seating in the dining area and counter seating, there was a patio with views of the Strip and the Caesars Palace fountains.
 It closed on January 2, 2017.
 Hell's Kitchen opened in its place in January 2018, and was originally planned to be used as the studio for the filming of the American television show Hell's Kitchen for Seasons 19 and 20, but with full bookings of customers to serve and a lack of cameras (and no dormitories for the contestants), shooting was instead moved to the Caesars Entertainment Studios property near the Las Vegas Strip.
-The major restaurant of the Augustus Tower is the Guy Savoy, namesake of the three-star Michelin chef.
+The major restaurant of the Augustus Tower is the Guy Savoy, namesake of the long-time Michelin-starred chef.
 When Savoy was approached to open a second restaurant in Vegas, he initially said no, until Caesars told him they wanted him to recreate what he had done in Paris.
 His request was that to maintain quality, the restaurant must be limited to service five days a week, to which the management agreed.
-The restaurant opened in 2006 and in 2008, Savoy brought his executive chef from the Paris restaurant to Vegas.
+The restaurant opened in 2006 and in 2008, Savoy brought his executive chef from the Paris restaurant to Vegas, there earning the venue two Michelin stars.